State and Local Policy Database

 Public Lighting

 New Haven has a zoning ordinance that addresses excessive light.
-The City has converted all of its streetlights to LED.
+100% of New Haven’s streetlights have been converted to LED.

 Inclusive procurement